alex-ren/learn_typesafe_reactive/modern-web-template/Readme.txt

 Decompress the package to
 ~/Program/activator-1.2.10

-4. Install ATS-Anairats

-5. Install ATS-Postiats

-6. Instal PAT

 4. Get the project for the web application from Github.
 The repository goes as follows: https://github.com/alex-ren/learn_typesafe_reactive.git

 In the following text, the local repository is referred to as WEBSERVER.

-For conats, WEBSERVER is ~/workspace/learn_typesafe/conats
+In my case, WEBSERVER is ~/workspace/learn_typesafe_reactive/modern-web-template

 5. Run the web server
 $ cd WEBSERVER
 $ sudo ./activator  # Must have root privilege to bind port 80 [modern-web-template] $ start 80 -Dapplication.secret=abc